Posted in

 Air Quality Improvements Measured Over Time

-Testing the Levoit Core 300 against others showed it cleaned 20% faster than the Coway AP-1512HH.
+Testing the Levoit Core 300 against others confirmed its value proposition: while the Coway AP-1512HH covers a larger room footprint, the Core 300 delivers comparable results in spaces under 220 square feet at nearly 30% less cost.
 It uses 45 watts at its highest setting, which is not too much.
-The noise levels were always okay, so it didn’t disturb me.
+The noise levels were always acceptable, so it didn’t disturb me.

 Levoit Core 300 Air Purifier Review of Noise Levels